-About 40 minutes away was the Raudonė Castle.
+About 40 minutes away is the Raudonė Castle.
 This castle is another manor whilst currently being used as a public school!
-But we actually preferred this castle over Raudondvaris.
+But, we actually preferred this castle over Raudondvaris Castle.
 There were less modernised buildings attached, some informative plaques and also a nice park next to it which added to the ambience.

 4. Hill of Crosses

 The Hill of Crosses is a 60 metre long hill filled with wooden sculptures and crosses.
 Specifically, there are around 200,000 crosses that cover more than one acre of it!
 Yes, it is as bizarre, peculiar and eerie as it sounds.